YusupovSamandar/IELTS-CD/public/audio/README.md

-# Audio Files Directory
+# Audio Files Directory (DEPRECATED)

+⚠️ **This directory is now deprecated.
+Please refer to `/uploads/` for the new dynamic file storage.**

+## Migration Notice

+Audio files are no longer stored in the public folder.
+The new system uses:

+- **Storage Location**: `/uploads/audio/` (outside public folder)
+- **Serving Method**: Dynamic API routes at `/api/files/audio/[...path]`
+- **Benefits**: No server restart required, immediate file access after upload

+## Legacy Information

-This directory stores audio files for the IELTS listening sections.
+This directory previously stored audio files for the IELTS listening sections.

-## Structure
+The old structure was:

 - `/listening/` - Contains audio files for listening assessments

-  - Files should be named with the assessment ID or a descriptive name
-  - Supported formats: MP3 (audio/mpeg), WAV (audio/wav), OGG (audio/ogg), M4A (audio/mp4)
+## Current Status

-  - Maximum file size: 50MB
+- ✅ New dynamic file serving implemented
-  - Validation: Both MIME type and file extension are checked for compatibility

-## Usage

-Audio files are uploaded through the admin interface in edit mode and stored in this directory.
-The audio player component references these files for playback during listening assessments.

-## Note

-In a production environment, consider using a cloud storage service (like AWS S3, Google Cloud Storage, or Azure Blob Storage) for better performance and scalability.
+- ✅ Migration to `/uploads/` directory complete
+- ⚠️ This directory kept for reference only